 By combining the two (horizontal) fields of ocean circulation, rather than a difference plot, Panoply can create a velocity plot.
 This is a great way of visualizing surface (and deeper) currents and circulation patterns.
-To do this:
+Taking the simpler drag-and-drop approach ...

 - 1. First, open the 3-D netCDF results file. - 2.
 Open either the phys_u ('ocean velocity u') or phys_v ('ocean velocity v') field and select a Lon-Lat plot. - 3.
-From the upper LH corner of the Dataset Browser window, from the drop-down menu, select the name of the plot you have just created. - 4.
-Now double-click on the other velocity variable (whichever of the u and v fields you did not open first). - 5.
+From the Dataset Browser window, drag the other valocity variable into the open plot window. - 4.
 By default you get a difference map, which is pretty useless really.
 From the drop-down Plot menu box (which should be displaying 'Array 1 Array 2' by default) select: Vector Magnitude (bottom of the list).
 You now have a plot window that is displaying the ocean velocity field, with arrows indicating the direction and speed (length of the arrow) together with an interpolated color background of the speed.

 You can re-scale the velocity arrows to more clearly display the circulation pattern by altering the Scale Length value (Contours & Vectors tab).
 A value of 0.1 is a reasonable choice for surface currents. e.g. see Figure 2.

-If you want to display deeper (in the ocean) current fields and/or different time-slices, take care that the depth level (/time-slice) in both LH and RH sides of the Array(s) panel must be changed to the same value.
+To display deeper (in the ocean) current fields and/or different time-slices, the depth level (/time-slice) in both LH and RH sides of the Array(s) panel must be changed to the same value.
 If displaying deeper current fields, then the velocity vectors will have to be further re-scaled (to a smaller value) in line with the lower velocities at depth compared to the surface.